mjt-books/python-book/chapters/chapter-7.md

 - Master weights in mixed-precision training.
 - Optimizer state (e.g., Adam moments).
 - Reference baselines when evaluating the accuracy impact of lower precision.
+- Numerically delicate parts of the computation graph (e.g., final loss computation).

+If you’re not sure what precision to start with for a new model or dataset, FP32 is still the right baseline.

 ### TF32: GPU-friendly “almost FP32”

-TensorFloat-32 (TF32) is an NVIDIA-specific format exposed on many recent GPUs:
+TensorFloat-32 (TF32) is a GPU-friendly format exposed on many recent NVIDIA GPUs:

 - Uses an 8-bit exponent (like FP32) but a shorter mantissa (roughly FP16-like).
-- Implemented inside tensor cores; you usually enable it via libraries (cuBLAS, cuDNN) rather than handling it directly.
+- Implemented inside tensor cores; you usually enable it via libraries (cuBLAS, cuDNN) or framework flags rather than handling it directly.
+- The typical pattern is “you keep writing FP32 code, but some matmuls/convs are internally executed in TF32 on tensor cores”.

 In practice:

 - You write FP32 code.
 - The framework may downcast certain matmuls/convolutions to TF32 internally to get tensor-core speed, while keeping FP32 elsewhere.
 - Accuracy is often close enough to full FP32 for many workloads, with much higher throughput.
+- For many users, “TF32 on” is a free speedup that preserves most of FP32’s stability, especially compared to jumping straight to FP16.

+If you want a “safer than FP16” speed-up on supported GPUs and your framework exposes it, TF32 is often a good first switch to flip.

 ### FP16 (float16 / half precision)

 - 16 bits: 1 sign, 5-bit exponent, 10-bit mantissa.
-- Much narrower range than FP32, especially for very small/very large values.
+- Narrower range than FP32, especially for very small/very large values.
 - Aggressively used on GPUs for tensor-core acceleration.

 FP16 is great for:

 - Forward activations and many intermediate tensors.
 - Training when combined with loss scaling and FP32 master weights.
+- Inference on GPUs where FP16 tensor cores are heavily optimized.

 FP16 is *not* ideal for:

 - Accumulating large sums (e.g., reductions over big tensors).
 - Representing very small gradients without underflow.
+- Layers with especially wide or heavy-tailed activation distributions.

 Frameworks usually handle these pitfalls via:

 - Automatic loss scaling (e.g., `GradScaler` in PyTorch).
-- Performing accumulations in FP32 even when inputs are FP16.
+- Performing accumulations and some reductions in FP32 even when inputs are FP16.
+- Marking certain ops as “always FP32” under AMP/autocast.

+A concrete example: if you sum a long vector of FP16 values that range from `1e-1` down to `1e-8`, the smallest ones may effectively vanish, because they are below the minimum representable increment at the current scale.
+In FP32 those tiny contributions still show up; in FP16 they are rounded away.

+When you see instability under FP16 (NaNs, exploding loss, or gradients that become zero), it’s often due to this combination of smaller exponent range and fewer mantissa bits.

 ### BF16 (bfloat16): wider range, coarser precision

 Brain Floating Point 16 (bfloat16) aims to be friendlier for training:

 - 16 bits: 1 sign, 8-bit exponent, 7-bit mantissa.
-- Shares FP32’s exponent width (same *range*), but with fewer mantissa bits (less *precision*).
+- Shares FP32’s exponent width (similar *range*), but with fewer mantissa bits (less *precision*).

 This means:

-- Similar dynamic range to FP32, so fewer overflows/underflows.
+- Similar dynamic range to FP32, so fewer overflows/underflows than FP16.
 - Less precise values, so some extra noise, but usually acceptable for deep learning.
+- You often avoid the trickiest underflow issues that plague FP16 gradients.

 BF16 is popular on:

 - TPUs.
 - Newer GPUs and some CPUs that provide BF16-optimized paths.

 In many training setups, BF16 is a “safer” low-precision default than FP16: you skip a lot of loss-scaling headaches, while still getting memory and throughput gains.
+The trade-off is that BF16 sometimes gives slightly slower kernels than FP16 on the same device, depending on vendor support.

+A pragmatic rule of thumb:

+- On hardware with strong BF16 support (e.g., TPUs, newer GPUs), try BF16 first.
+- Fall back to FP16 only if you need every last bit of performance and are willing to deal with more numerical tuning.

 ### INT8 and lower: quantization territory